-The Partnership's operations are subject to many hazards inherent in gathering, compressing, treating, processing and selling natural gas and storing, fractionating, treating, transporting and selling NGLs, including:
+The Partnership's operations are subject to many hazards inherent in the gathering, compressing, treating, processing and transporting of natural gas and the fractionation, storage and transportation of NGLs, including:

-- damage to pipelines and plants, related equipment and surrounding properties caused by hurricanes, tornadoes, floods, fires and other natural disasters, explosions and acts of terrorism: - · inadvertent damage from third parties, including from construction, farm and utility equipment; - · leaks of natural gas, NGLs and other hydrocarbons or losses of natural gas or NGLs as a result of the malfunction of equipment or facilities; and - other hazards that could also result in personal injury and loss of life, pollution and suspension of operations.
+- damage to pipelines and plants, related equipment and surrounding properties caused by hurricanes, tornadoes, floods, fires and other natural disasters, explosions and acts of terrorism; - inadvertent damage from third parties, including from construction, farm and utility equipment; - · leaks of natural gas, NGLs and other hydrocarbons or losses of natural gas or NGLs as a result of the malfunction of equipment or facilities; and - other hazards that could also result in personal injury and loss of life, pollution and suspension of operations.

 These risks could result in substantial losses due to personal injury, loss of life, severe damage to and destruction of property and equipment and pollution or other environmental damage and may result in curtailment or suspension of the Partnership's related operations.
 A natural disaster or other hazard affecting the areas in which the Partnership operates could have a material adverse effect on its operations.
 For example, Hurricanes Katrina and Rita damaged gathering systems, processing facilities, NGL fractionators and pipelines along the Gulf Coast, including certain of the Partnership's facilities.
 These hurricanes disrupted the operations of the Partnership's customers in August and September 2005, which curtailed or suspended the operations of various energy companies with assets in the region.
 The Louisiana and Texas Gulf Coast was similarly impacted in September 2008 as a result of Hurricanes Gustav and Ike.
-The Partnership is not fully insured against all renvironmental accidents that might occur which may include toxic tort claims, other than incidents considered to be sudden and accidental.
-If a significant accident or event occurs that is not fully insured, if the Partnership fails to recover all anticipated insurance proceeds for significant accidents or events for which it is insured, or if it fails to rebuild facilities damaged by such accidents or events, its operations and financial condition could be adversely affected.
+The Partnership is not fully insured against all risks inherent to its business.
+The Partnership is not insured against all environmental accidents that might occur which may include toxic tort claims, other than incidents considered to be sudden and accidental.
+If a significant accident or event occurs that is not fully insured, if the Partnership fails to recover all anticipated insurance proceeds for significant accidents or event occurs that is not fully insured, if the Partnership fails to recover all anticipated insurance proceeds for significant accidents or events for which it is insured, or if it fails to rebuild facilities damaged by such accidents or events, its operations and financial condition could be adversely affected.
 In addition, the Partnership may not be able to maintain or obtain insurance of the type and amount it desires at reasonable rates.
 As a result of market conditions, premiums and deductibles for certain of the Partnership's insurance policies have increased substantially, and could escalate further.
 For example, following Hurricanes Katrina and Rita, insurance premiums, deductibles and co-insurance requirements increased substantially, and terms were generally less favorable than terms that could be obtained prior to such hurricanes.
-Insurance market conditions worsened as
+Insurance market conditions worsened as a result of the losses sustained from Hurricanes Gustav and Ike in September 2008.
+As a result, the Partnership experienced further increases in deductibles and premiums, and further reductions in coverage and limits, with some coverages unavailable at any cost.